Citrin deficiency: Clinical phenotypes and associated symptoms

-Citrin deficiency has four primary phenotypes that are age dependent.
-These include neonatal intrahepatic cholestasis caused by citrin deficiency (NICCD) that affects infants, the adaptation or silent period, failure to thrive and dyslipidemia caused by citrin deficiency (FTTDCD) and adolescent and adult citrin deficiency (AACD) (formerly termed CTLN2), which represents the most severe form of the condition with acute episodes of hyperammonemia.
+Citrin deficiency has three primary phenotypes that are age dependent.
+They are neonatal intrahepatic cholestasis caused by citrin deficiency (NICCD) that affects infants, followed by the silent/adaptation period or failure to thrive and dyslipidemia caused by citrin deficiency (FTTDCD) during childhood and then, in a small percentage of patients, adolescent and adult citrin deficiency (AACD) (formerly termed CTLN2).
+AACD represents the most severe form of the condition and is characterized by acute episodes of hyperammonemia, citrullinemia, and psychiatric symptoms.
 The clinical presentations of citrin deficiency may be heterogenous, with patients exhibiting varying symptoms and severities despite similar demographics and SLC25A13 genetic mutations.
-Details of the clinical symptoms for each phenotype are shown in Table 1.
+Details of the signs and symptoms for each clinical phenotype are shown in Table 1.

-In NICCD, frequently cholestasis, prolonged jaundice, and fatty liver.
-Most symptoms associated with NICCD tend to resolve after 1 year of age with the appropriate treatment and management.
+In NICCD, frequently observed symptoms are cholestasis, prolonged jaundice, and fatty liver.
+With the appropriate treatment and management, most symptoms associated with NICCD tend to resolve after 1 year of age.

 Post-NICCD, patients enter the silent (or adaptation) phase.
-While patients appear mostly healthy, some patients may have one or more of the following as clinical symptoms: fatty liver, hypoglycemia, fatigue, hyperlipidemia and occasional abdominal pain.
-A small percentage of patients may develop FTTDCD, who tend to show more pronounced symptoms such as poor growth, as well as hypoglycemia, fatigue, hyperlipidemia, fatty liver, and abdominal pain.
+While patients appear to be mostly healthy, some patients may have one or more of the following as clinical symptoms: fatty liver, hypoglycemia, fatigue, hyperlipidemia and occasional abdominal pain.
+A small percentage of patients may develop FTTDCD, with a tendency to show more pronounced symptoms, such as poor growth, hypoglycemia, fatigue, hyperlipidemia, fatty liver, and abdominal pain.

-AACD patients typically present with low BMI, citrullinemia, hyperlipidemia, fatty liver, and hyperammonemia that may result in neurological symptoms (e.g., nocturnal delirium, disorientation, coma).
+AACD patients typically present with low BMI, citrullinemia, hyperlipidemia, fatigue, fatty liver, and hyperammonemia that may result in neurological symptoms (e.g., nocturnal delirium, disorientation, coma).
 The onset of AACD can be gradual or sudden and is caused by triggers such as alcohol consumption, long-term overconsumption or binging on foods high in sugar/carbohydrate content, use of contraindicated medication, major surgery, or serious infections.
-Despite the severity of AACD, not all patients with citrin deficiency will develop AACD if their condition is properly managed.
+Despite the severity of AACD, not all patients with citrin deficiency will develop AACD if their condition is managed properly.

 A hallmark symptom that most citrin deficiency patients develop post-infancy is a strong dietary preference for foods rich in protein and fats and low in carbohydrates.
 Patients dislike carbohydrate-rich or sweet-tasting foods and will often avoid consuming them.
 Over-consumption of high carbohydrate and/or sugary foods may cause patients to feel unwell and could lead to metabolic decompensation and hyperammonemia in severe cases.